 Ex-Servicemen Contributory Health Scheme(ECHS)

-Policy framework for the Scheme is laid down by the Department of Ex-servicemen Welfare and executive control is exercised by ECHS/Military authorities.
 The Scheme is managed through the existing infrastructure of the Armed Forces so as to minimize the administrative expenditure.
 The existing infrastructure includes command and control structure, spare capacity of Service Medical facilities (Hospitals and Medical Inspection Rooms), procurement organization for medical and non-medical equipment, Defence land and buildings etc. Station Commanders assisted by Senior Executive Medical Officers (SEMO) exercise direct control over the ECHS Polyclinics.

 Note: For further details, please visit ECHS’s website www.echs.gov.in